Retro-Expert: Collaborative Reasoning for Interpretable Retrosynthesis: Experiments

-{\textit{\textbf{Emergent Capability for Self-reflection and Reasoning.}}} A particularly compelling finding is the emergent capability of Retro-Expert for self-reflection and reasoning, which allows the LLM to overcome the limitations of the collaborating specialized models.
+{\textit{\textbf{Incentivized Capability for Self-Reflection.}}} A particularly compelling finding is the incentivized capability of Retro-Expert for self-reflection and reasoning, which allows the LLM to overcome the limitations of the input specialized models.
 The framework does not uncritically accept the candidates provided by specialized models.
-Instead, it exhibits a capacity for critical analysis and self-correction.
-As illustrated in Figure~\ref{fig:distribution}, when a specialized model fails to provide valid reactant candidates (e.g., they are entirely incorrect), Retro-Expert leverages the available chemical context to autonomously generate a novel and correct prediction.
-A statistical analysis of such failure cases reveals that this self-reflection mechanism achieved a remarkable 46.2\% success rate, demonstrating that it is not a selection model but a generative model that can create new answers.
+Instead, it exhibits a capacity for critical analysis and self-correction induced by KGPO.
+As illustrated in Figure~\ref{fig:figure3_75}, when a specialized model fails to provide valid reactant candidates (e.g., they are entirely incorrect or no candidate), Retro-Expert may reject the provided candidates and generate a new correct answer.
+A statistical analysis of such cases reveals that this self-reflection mechanism achieved a remarkable 43.1\% success rate, showing that it is not merely a selection model but a generative model that can create new answers.
+The detailed analyses of model behaviors toward candidates (e.g., select, reject, self-correct) are provided in Appendix~\ref{app:KGPO}.